pandas-dev/pandas/doc/source/user_guide/groupby.rst

 * **Combining** the results into a data structure.

 Out of these, the split step is the most straightforward.
-In fact, in many cases we may wish to split the data set into groups and do something with those groups.
+In fact, in many situations we may wish to split the data set into groups and do something with those groups.
 In the apply step, we might wish to do one of the
 following: